 If for some strange reason you can’t go long-term, below are short-term and cheap accommodation ideas.
 We’ve stayed at a house right on the beach for US$30 a night, a house right across from the beach for around US$120 per week and even a house with beautiful views for just a donation.
 They weren’t high-class swanky joints.
 The last thing you want on your holiday is to be hovering over the kids to make sure they don’t bring any sand or stray crabs in from the beach.
 You’d be surprised at what is available for very cheap outside of peak times.
 You just have to search outside the mainstream Google results.

 We stayed at a large house right across from the beach for USD$120 per week.
 Friends (more like acquaintances) had a family holiday home that they wanted to rent and we needed somewhere to stay.

 We had friends who had friends that owned a beautiful lakefront house that could sleep a couple of families.
 Not sure the price, but he said it was really cheap.

 From USD$80 per week.
 If you know someone who has a timeshare, you can get them to enter into a community that either swaps or lets you rent a timeshare.

 Some missions organisations have holiday or retreat houses available to rent.
 We were able to rent a beachfront house.
 It wasn’t in the middle of nowhere either.
 It was a world famous beach.
 It was around USD$30 per night.

 Some union organisations have accommodation that they rent out to their members and dependents.

 Sometimes organisations have or subscribe to trusts that have access to accommodation.
-NZ Post.
-I did not know about it until a fellow employee told me.
-My wife and I stayed in Queenstown, NZ for USD$80 for a week.
+When I worked for NZ Post a fellow employee told me about their accommodation scheme.
+My wife and I were able to honeymoon for a week in Christchurch and a week in Queenstown, NZ for USD$80 a week.